one last meal

 Hi friend,

-They gently draw our attention to quiet, extraordinary movements of God.
+It helps us gently draw our attention to quiet, extraordinary movements of God.
 There's something about hushed remembrance—as the Psalmist says—deep calling to deep.

 So we mark this one week out of the year as sacred.

-Rinne and I have been reflecting on our Lord Jesus' Last Supper and would like to share it with you.
+We've been reflecting on our Lord Jesus' Last Supper and would like to share it with you.

 Click play for an audio experience